fabiankaraben/nodejs-mini-projects/README.md

     advanced/13-webrtc-signaling-server

 14. **Custom Load Balancer**
-    This is a balancer service in Node.js with TypeScript, round-robin proxying, health checks, multiple backends, and Kubernetes deployment for custom traffic.
+    This is a balancer service in Node.js with TypeScript, round-robin proxying, health checks, multiple backends, and Docker Compose deployment for custom traffic.
     advanced/14-custom-load-balancer

 15. **Database Sharding**
-    This is a sharded DB accessor in Node.js with TypeScript, shard key routing, MongoDB shards, CRUD APIs, JWT, and Kubernetes for horizontal scaling.
+    This is a sharded DB accessor in Node.js with TypeScript, shard key routing, MongoDB shards, CRUD APIs, JWT, and Docker Compose deployment for horizontal scaling.
     advanced/15-database-sharding

 16. **Full-Text Search Engine**
-    This is a search service in Node.js with TypeScript, MeiliSearch integration, indexing/querying, sync from PostgreSQL, API search, and Docker deployment.
+    This is a search service in Node.js with TypeScript, MeiliSearch integration, indexing/querying, sync from PostgreSQL, API search, and Docker Compose deployment.
     advanced/16-full-text-search-engine

 17. **APM with New Relic**
-    This is a performance-monitored API in Node.js with TypeScript, New Relic agent, transaction tracing, Express, Redis, and Kubernetes deployment.
+    This is a performance-monitored API in Node.js with TypeScript, New Relic agent, transaction tracing, Express, Redis, and Docker Compose deployment.
     advanced/17-apm-with-new-relic

 18. **gRPC Streaming Server**
-    This is a streaming gRPC service in Node.js with TypeScript, bidirectional streams, @grpc/grpc-js, real-time data, MongoDB, and Kubernetes deployment.
+    This is a streaming gRPC service in Node.js with TypeScript, bidirectional streams, @grpc/grpc-js, real-time data, MongoDB, and Docker Compose deployment.
     advanced/18-grpc-streaming-server

 19. **Retry and Backoff Strategy**